badpenguin/py-query-builder/README.md

 # QueryBuilder

+## What is it
 QueryBuilder is a Python library for building SQL queries programmatically.
 It provides a simple and intuitive interface for creating and executing SQL queries, and supports common operations like SELECT, INSERT, UPDATE, and DELETE.

+## Why
+I am not a python developer, so I've asked chatgpt4 to develop a query builder.
+After 3 days that the credit expired and I had to wait that it reset, after many frustration I dediced to take it over and finish it.

 ## Installation